bluescan/dyndns46/README.md

 A minimal config file that updates a single domain's ipv4 address using https looks like this:

 ```
-; Minimal configuration example for TacitDynDns.
+; Minimal configuration example for DynDns46.
 [
     update
     [ domain        your.domain.org ]